Chambishi Copper Mine

 ongoing

-In 2005, the mine also experienced mine accident which claimed the lives of 46 local workers.
-The cause of the mine accident was lack of proper safety and health regulation
+In 2005, the mine experienced a mine accident that claimed the lives of 46 local workers.
+The cause of the mine accident was attributed to a lack of proper health and safety regulations.

 Year: 2025Countries: ZambiaRelated: Chambishi Copper Mine